chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - Mulan steps in, `defending them that it would’ve been worse to have been ambushed in the woods.
 Besides, at one moment, Yao saved Shang's life — just like Mulan did back in the first movie.`
 - But Shang `harshly shushes her,` puts his foot down and forbids the pairs to talk.
 - Now alone, Shang blames Mulan for filling their minds with heart over duty.
 Mulan replies that Shang was too uptight, `and that the guards gave the princesses honour by taking them out one last night.
 “In marriage, women leave their family, not the men — and sometimes, they rarely ever get to visit.
 These three young girls will never return home forever.
 Not that you’d understand.”`
-- `Shang huffs, “Men, all across the nation, way too young and far too old — they CHOSE to honour some parchment bearing their family name.
+- `Shang huffs, “Men, all across the nation, way too young AND far too old — they leave their family over some piece of parchment if it had their family name.
 I understand perfectly that almost all of them, my father included, NEVER came back home to their mothers, wives… and children. [pause] At his age, your father wouldn’t have, either.”`
 - `That’s a low blow.
 Mulan fumes through tears of anger, “Shang!
 Don’t you dare speak about my father like that–“`
-- Shang `affirms he won’t bring dishonour to his father’s death to the Huns to be in vain, and` assumes leadership. `They give each other the cold shoulder.`
+- Shang `exclaims that his father died to these very same Huns, and he won't let it be in vain.
+He will see this mission through, whatever it takes.
+This is his duty to honor his father.` He assumes leadership. `They give each other the cold shoulder.`

 ### 2B.3 Confession Valley